junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean doesn't realize his cheek is wet until tears drop from his jaw.
 The grand magnificence catches his breath.
 The thought and prayer finally crawls their way out of his throat.
 The silent plead becomes low murmur, and Dean is saying: "Cas.
 Please.
 Come to me."

 The crackling sound turns to louder sputtering, as if every particle in the air has been charged with electricity, and any movement of wind is sending power down its way.
 Dean feels his skin prickles with the electricity.
-He wonders how long it would take, for all the air from earth to sky to be so charged, that a smallest movement would turn a friction into a spark, just like in a gas station but millions times stronger, and the sky would turn into literal sea of flame, devouring any men in between.
+He wonders how long it would take, for all the air from earth to sky to be so charged, that a smallest movement would turn a friction into a spark, just like in a gas station but millions times stronger, and the air and sky would turn into literal sea of flame, devouring any men in between.

 He wraps the fingers on the demon blade, moving it in front of him.
 The tip close to the chest, not touching yet.

 The air in front of him shakes violently.
 Dean holds his breath, watching it tear open from the other side, becoming a large black scar hanging vertically in the mid-air.

 A figure manifests slowly from the tear.
-The disheveled hair is the first to emerge, showing up at a thousand feet high on the top.
+The disheveled hair is the first to emerge, showing up at a thousand feet height on the top.
 Followed closely by the giant human-shaped body, covered by an enormous trench coat, standing steadily on the ground.
 Behind the body, there are three pairs of tremendous wings, spreading high and wide, leaving long dark shadows under the bright aurora lights, holding very still.
 And at the very top, the weirdest thing ever, Dean finds himself being stared by countless eyes all at once, spread on three gigantic spinning rings.

 Dean forgets how to breathe.